-^{141. &}quot;Professionals cannot reliably discriminate between children whose reports are accurate from those whose reports are inaccurate as the result of suggestive interviewing techniques."
+141. &quot;Professionals cannot reliably discriminate between children whose reports are accurate from those whose reports are inaccurate as the result of suggestive interviewing techniques."
 Id.
 But see Nysse-Carris, Bottoms, & Salerno, supra note 129, at 91 (noting that although most studies find that adults can detect child lies at chance levels, in study of high-stakes lies of omission, rate of accurate detection was significantly greater than chance) Still, even the most accurate judges were unable to detect one third of lies told by children.

-^{142.} Rachel L. Laimon & Debra A. Poole, Adults Usually Believe Young Children: The Influence of Eliciting Questions and Suggestibility Presentations on Perceptions of Children's Disclosures, 32 L. & HUM.
+142. Rachel L. Laimon & Debra A. Poole, Adults Usually Believe Young Children: The Influence of Eliciting Questions and Suggestibility Presentations on Perceptions of Children's Disclosures, 32 L. & HUM.
 BEHAV.
 489 (2008).

-^{145.} Warren, Dodd, Raynor, & Peterson, supra note 67, at 330.
+145. Warren, Dodd, Raynor, & Peterson, supra note 67, at 330.

-^{146.} Victoria Talwar & Kang Lee, Adults' Judgments of Children's Coached Reports, 30 L. & HUM.
+146. Victoria Talwar & Kang Lee, Adults' Judgments of Children's Coached Reports, 30 L. & HUM.
 BEHAV.
 560, 563 (describing study involving children aged four to seven).

-did not occur, and then children were instructed to tell a true or false story.
-147 The children "were instructed to be as convincing as possible" and try to make others believe their story was true.
-148 In the simulation, an individual posing as a prosecutor prompted the children with open-ended questions, and then the children were cross-examined by an individual posing as a defense attorney.
-149 The study found that "adults were only able to detect children's coached true and false reports at chance level."150 Furthermore, adults tended to approach the situation with a truth bias: before cross-examination, adults were more accurate at detecting truth-tellers (74%) than lie-tellers (25.8%), but their overall accuracy was at chance level (49.7%).
+attorney.
+The study found that "adults were only able to detect children's coached true and false reports at chance level."
+Furthermore, adults tended to approach the situation with a truth bias: before cross-examination, adults were more accurate at detecting truth-tellers (74%) than lie-tellers (25.8%), but their overall accuracy was at chance level (49.7%).
 The researchers determined that "in general adults are unable to discriminate between true and false reports in children merely by observing the children testify."
-151 The ability of adults to detect lies remained at chance level after they saw children give fairly lengthy accounts of past events and answered follow-up questions-that is to say, observing cross-examination decreased the "truth bias" but failed to increase detection of truth beyond the level of chance.
-152
+The ability of adults to detect lies remained at chance level after they saw children give fairly lengthy accounts of past events and answered follow-up questions-that is to say, observing cross-examination decreased the "truth bias" but failed to increase detection of truth beyond the level of chance.

 Another study examined whether adults' lie-detection ability was improved when the adults were presented with reports of children who had actually been involved in a stressful, emotionally salient event, as well as reports of children who pretended to be affected by an emotionally salient event.
 The researchers found that "lay judges were unable to distinguish the reports as truthful rather than fabricated."
 Of all the reports, laypersons were most inclined to believe those that had been fabricated through coaching by the child's parent(s).
-Is In sum: participants only correctly judged children's reports at the level of chance, but tended to believe the children who were coached at a higher rate than children who were telling the truth.
+In sum: participants only correctly judged children's reports at the level of chance, but tended to believe the children who were coached at a higher rate than children who were telling the truth.

 However, some studies have also looked specifically at the ability of judges or other trained professionals to evaluate the veracity of child testimony.
 These studies are particularly important in the child welfare context, where fact-finding determinations are almost always made by judges and not juries.
 These studies illustrate that experience interviewing children does not necessarily improve adults' ability to detect truth from lies.
-156